-As the ground starts to warm up in the bright spring sunshine, it is finally time to prepare your garden plot.
+As the ground starts warming up in the bright spring sunshine, it is time to prepare your garden plot.
 Early spring preparations are the foundation for a long and bountiful growing season.
-And while getting your garden ready for spring may be backbreaking, these steps will help produce a healthy garden.
-Here are some spring gardening tips that will help you start this gardening season right.
+While getting your garden ready for spring may be backbreaking, these steps will help produce a healthy garden.
+Here are some spring gardening tips to help you start this season right.

 Spring Gardening Tips